Tiziano-Test/SQL-RockbusterVideoRentalSQL-RockbusterVideoRental/README.md

 **Visulizations**
 Our movie rental service company currently offer a selection of 1000 films exclusively in the English language, across 17 different categories in 109 country.
-Here a visualization on Tableau Workbook [[Tableau Public]([https://public.tableau.com/app/profile/tiziano.chiaromonte/vizzes])
+Here a visualization on Tableau Workbook https://public.tableau.com/app/profile/tiziano.chiaromonte/vizzes